YunoHost/doc/pages/01.administrate/06.overview/04.commandline/ssh.md

 !!!
 Providing a full tutorial about the command line is quite beyond the scope of the YunoHost documentation : for this, consider reading a dedicated tutorial such as [this one](https://ryanstutorials.net/linuxtutorial/) or [this one](http://linuxcommand.org/).
 But be reassured that you don't need to be a CLI expert to start using it !

-The `yunohost` command can be used to administrate your server and perform the various actions similarly to what you do on the webadmin.
+The `yunohost` command can be used to administer your server and perform the various actions similarly to what you do on the webadmin.
 The command must be launched either from the `root` user or from the `admin` user by preceeding them with `sudo`.
 (ProTip™ : you can become `root` with the command `sudo su` as `admin`).

 YunoHost commands usually have this kind of structure :